Single Screen Video

 Standard Video, colour, stereo sound, 6 mins 30 secs

 Shot on miniDV in Greece and UK, between 2001 and 2002

-The day that left is the first part of a trilogy of films that examine how the digital scrolling of images affects perception and narrative.
+the day that left forms the first part of a trilogy of films that examine how the digital scrolling of images affects perception and narrative.
 A static camera frames two distinct windows, in two different countries (Greece and England) in the course of one autumn day.
-A voice-over of the same female character alternates between the two languages and between different subjective positions.
+A voice-over of one female character alternates between the two languages and between different subjective positions.
 The landscape beyond the window becomes a reference that points to other spaces and experiences.
 The film explores how the process of observation may produce spaces that might refer to the ‘real’ but are nonetheless ‘constructed’.